 Choosing your web host is one of the most important decisions you’ll make.
 You want to choose one that’s reliable, offers great customer support, and doesn’t cost an arm and a leg.

-I personally recommend Bluehost for hosting…it’s what I use for my own blog!
-I have found them to be extremely reliable, responsive and very competitive in terms of price.
+I personally recommend Bluehost for non-managed hosting, as I have found them to be extremely reliable, responsive and very competitive in terms of price.

 Simply go to the Bluehost home and click on the “Get Started Now” button.